 This California coastal botanical garden has 4 miles of trails and ocean views and features more than 5,000 species of plants.
 There are 29 unique themed gardens on site, including a spacious Children’s Garden area, a collection of bamboo gardens, along with a glass conservatory with plant chandeliers and rare tropical plants from around the world.

-Explore the largest living collection of bamboo in North America at the San Diego Botanical Garden.
+Explore the largest living collection of bamboo in North America at the San Diego Botanic Garden.
 With more than 100 species within the collection, visitors can experience many unique ecological plants up close.

 Guests can stroll through the international gardens, including the South African Garden, South American Garden, Mexican Garden, Succulent Gardens, and Herb Garden.